Carter425/OYDREADME/README.md

    ```bash
      az login
    ```
-1. From the left pane, select Teams Toolkit extension.

-1. Under ACCOUNTS, sign in to the following:
-   - Microsoft 365 account with permissions to upload custom apps

-1. To debug your app, press the `F5` key or from the left pane, select `RUN AND DEBUG ▷` (Ctrl+Shift+D) and then select `Debug in (Edge)` from the dropdown list.
+1. To debug your app, press the `F5` key or from the left pane, select `RUN AND DEBUG ▷` (Ctrl+Shift+D) and then select `Debug in (Test tool)` from the dropdown list.
 Select `Run > Start Debugging` (F5).
-IMPORTANT: `Debug in Test Tool` does not work with this feature at this time.

-1. A browser tab opens a Teams web client requesting to add the bot to your tenant.
-Select Add to begin a chat with your custom copilot

-> If you do not have permission to upload custom apps (sideloading), Teams Toolkit will recommend creating and using a Microsoft 365 Developer Program account - a free program to get your own dev environment sandbox that includes Teams.
+The Test Tool opens in a webpage where you can chat with your custom copilot.

 ### Provisioning, Deploying, and Publishing your custom Copilot
-After you have tested it locally, you can provision, deploy and publish your Teams app using Teams Toolkit.
+After you've tested your copilot, you can provision, deploy, and publish your Teams app by selecting the Teams Toolkit Extension on the left pane in Visual Studio.
+Run the separate provision, deploy, and publish stages in Lifecycle section.
+You may be asked to sign into your Microsoft 365 account where you have permissions to upload custom apps and your Azure Account.

 **IMPORTANT** As this sample uses managed identity, for your custom copilot to generate responses you must assign Cognitive Service OpenAI User role to your custom copilot’s App Service resource group after deploying your app to Azure.